 I was riding on the roof of a train in Ecuador.
 Although it sounds like something out of a Hollywood adventure film, it wasn’t.
 The locals rode in the carriages, the tourists, me and thirty other backpackers, took the opportunity to sit on top, just because we could.
 Besides, it was in the Lonely Planet, so…

 The problem was that Crow was being a devil that morning.
 Heavy, dark stuff, claws in bone-deep, a rusty spike driven into my eyeball like a stake through a vampire’s heart.
-It had killed me on the spot.
+It killed me on the spot.

 We were packed onto the rooftop, nowhere for me to hide, sandwiched between four Irish girls sipping at plastic bottles from their day packs.
 We joked while they knocked back vodka and whiskey and aguardiente.
-It was early, Crow was swearing in my head, and I was looking down the barrel of a five-hour journey with my new friends.
+It was early, Crow was swearing in my head, and I was looking down the barrel of a five-hour journey with new friends.
 One of the girls offered me her canteen.

-I can’t even remember what the intrusive thought was now, but Crow delivered his usual threats into my ear.
+I can’t remember what the intrusive thought was now, but Crow delivered his usual threats into my ear.
 I couldn’t face the day like this.
 But there was nowhere to run.